-- What are the stages of the investment?
+- What are the stages in the gas pipeline construction process?

-12. Obtaining administrative decisions – permits to use, and commissioning the gas pipelines.
+12. Receiving administrative approvals regarding occupancy permits and commissioning the gas pipeline.

-- Who is carrying out the construction of gas pipelines?
+- Who is the contractor of the gas pipelines?

 Construction and assembly works related to each gas pipeline section are carried out by companies selected in public tenders.